Two Palestinians killed by Israeli tank fire in southern Gaza

 Qatar PM hopes Palestinian Authority will return to Gaza when war ends

-The initial phase is scheduled to last six weeks, and will involve a limited prisoner exchange, the partial withdrawal of Israeli troops in Gaza and a surge of aid into the enclave.
+The initial phase is scheduled to last six weeks, and involves a limited prisoner exchange, the partial withdrawal of Israeli troops in Gaza and a surge of aid into the enclave.

-Efforts are on the way in Rafah to reopen the city’s main roads and emergency responses say they are trying to rebuild Gaza after Israel’s intense bombardment.
+Reporting from Deir-el Balah in central Gaza, Al Jazeera’s Tareq Abu Azzoum noted that more than 3,200 aid trucks have entered Gaza during the first four days of the ceasefire.

+“The arrival of aid has brought partial relief to the population.
+Humanitarian organisations have started to distribute the aid from centres throughout Gaza.
+Civilians are lined up at the gates of these aid centres waiting desperately to access these supplies,” he said.